oban-bg/oban/guides/advanced/troubleshooting.md

 3. Use a dedicated Repo that connects directly to the database, bypassing `PgBouncer`.

-If none of those options work, the `Oban.Stager` will switch to `local` polling mode to ensure that queues keep processing jobs.
+If none of those options work, Oban's job staging will switch to `local` polling mode to ensure that queues keep processing jobs.

 ## Unexpectedly Re-running All Migrations